Created: 19 Sep. 2022

 1. Assume good faith when communicating, including reception of critiques and comments.

-2. Be prepared and willingness to offer apologies after causing hurtful actions, even if those actions were unintentional.
+2. Be prepared and willing to apologize after hurtful actions, even if those actions were unintentional.

 3. Listen to others’ ideas and opinions openly; be understanding and learn together.

 c.
 Be respectful of others’ values:

 1. Promote a safe and accepting learning environment for all.

 2. Ensure everyone has equal opportunity for adding to discussions.

 3. Do not interrupt others when they are speaking, especially repeatedly and intentionally.

 4. Refrain from discrimination, harassment, sexism, racism, and exclusionary or defamatory remarks.

 5. Be kind, considerate and accommodating of people’s disabilities.

 6. Do not share personal information (including personal expression and identity) of anyone without their consent, except in circumstances where withholding this information would create an unsafe environment for others.